Multiple energy-scales in vertex-frustrated mesospin systems: Introduction

 The ratio of the activation energies within the SG lattice design can give rise to two distinct scenarios: (1) The two energy-scales are well separated.
 This results in a freezing of the long-mesospins, while the short-mesospins remain thermally active.
 Lowering the temperature further results in a freezing of the short-mesospins, influenced by a static magnetic field originating from the frozen long-islands.
 (2) The energy-scales of the short- and long-mesospins are close or overlapping.
 This results in an interplay between the differently sized elements during the freezing process.
 Both scenarios would give rise to an emergent magnetic order, but the correlations between the magnetic mesospins should be different for the two cases.
-When the activation energies are very different, one may naively expect the long-mesospins to behave as an independent array that, due to their shape anisotropy and close separation, act as an Ising chain.
-We therefore analyse the magnetic correlations of the elements in SG and mSG structures, comparing the results after freezing the mesospins.
+When the activation energies are very different, one may naively expect the long-mesospins to behave as an independent subset array, which due to their shape anisotropy and close separation, act as an Ising chain.